basvanopheusden/spreadsheet-parser/README.md

 coverage for each industry.
 The report now includes basic statistics such as the number of supportive companies per industry, average stance values and a simple ASCII bar chart.
 It also lists common categories found in the input data and provides a short summary of numeric value distributions.
+Support levels are broken down by IPO status, revenue range and CB rank, and the output includes a simple company size metric that combines employee counts with these fields.
 The text report is written to ``final_report.txt`` alongside a CSV table of company summaries.
 When the optional ``scipy`` package is installed, a t-test is performed to compare employee counts of supportive vs. non-supportive companies.